roman-milk/roman-milk.github.io/bob-sandi-and-pauline.md

  She went up and came down hard and made the sounds that she makes when she orgasms and moaned:

  "So good, so good; oh yeah baby, so fucking good."
-Report_Story #2